 From the revenue schedule, click distribute revenue located at the top right.
 See Access Revenue Schedules for options on how to access a revenue schedule.

-From the charge revenue summary, click distribute next to the revenue schedule.
+From the charge revenue summary, click distribute under the Action column.
 See Charge Revenue Summary for information on how to access a revenue schedule.

 - Make your distribution changes.